Birdwatching Basics

 Bird Identification

-To identify birds, pay attention to details including:
+To identify birds, pay attention to details like:

-7 x 35 and 8 x 42 are both good choices.
-The first number refers to magnification and the second number refers to the diameter of the objective lens in millimeters.
+Trying to pick a pair of binoculars?
+We highly recommend this Travis Audubon speaker series with Marcie Hysinger to start your search.
+In general, 7 x 35 and 8 x 42 are both good choices for binoculars.
+The first number refers to magnification, and the second number refers to the diameter of the objective lens in millimeters.
 Try them out at retail locations or at a birding festival.
 Evaluate for factors like clarity of image, ease of use, and comfort.
 Check websites for binocular reviews: The Audubon Guide to Binoculars and Bird Watcher’s Digest are reputable sources.
-Click here to watch a video of the Travis Audubon Lunch Series presentation with Marcie Hysinger about what to look for when selecting binoculars.

 Recommended Print Field Guides